 Director – Darren Lynn Bousman, Screenplay – Christopher Monfette, Based on the Graphic Novel by Darren Lynn Bousman & Michael Peterson, Producers – Jesse Berger & Brent C. Johnson, Photography – Michael Fimognari, Music – Mark Sayfritz, Visual Effects Supervisor – Paul Curley, Visual Effects – Digikore VFX & Gloria FX (Supervisor – Orlov Aleksandr), Special Effects – Spectrum FX (Supervisor – Donnie Dean), Production Design – Jennifer Spence.
-Production Company – Dark Web Productions/Versatile/Les Enfants Terribles/Alta Marea Media/Lumenova Media/Pacific Bridge Pictures
+Production Company – Dark Web Productions/Versatile/Les Enfants Terribles/Alta Marea Media/Lumenova Media/Pacific Bridge Pictures.

 Jessica Lowndes (Julia Talben), Joe Anderson (Detective Declan Grady), Dayton Callie (Jebediah Crone), Lin Shaye (Allie), John “Spud” McConnell (Sheriff McDermott), Bryan Batt (Chester), Michael Paré (Richard Renshaw), Jackie Tuttle (Amanda), J. Larose (Kyle)

 Darren Lynn Bousman is the director most associated with the Saw franchise.
-He made the first three sequels Saw II (2005), Saw III (2006) and Saw IV (2007) in which he oversaw the series’ move from an intense psychological containment drama to an emphasis on extreme and nasty Torture Porn as such came to be named.
+He made the first three sequels Saw II (2005), Saw III (2006) and Saw IV (2007) in which he oversaw the series’ move from an intense psychological containment drama to an emphasis on extreme and nasty Torture Porn (as such came to be named).
 Subsequently, Bousman went on to other films including Repo: The Genetic Opera (2008), Mother’s Day (2010), 11-11-11 (2011), The Barrens (2012), Alleluia!
 The Devil’s Carnival (2015) and St Agatha (2018), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).

-Darren Lynn Bousman returns here with a film that at first reading has an incredibly off-the-wall premise.
+Bousman returns here with a film that at first reading has an incredibly off-the-wall premise.
 In watching a lot of horror material, one of the things that strike you is just how much every film follows every other and all of them only cycle around a handful of the same tropes and ideas with little in the way of anything fresh.
-The idea in Abattoir of a sinister individual collecting rooms from buildings where horrible murders have all occurred has a fascinating wildness to it – it is a genuinely original idea – and leaves wondering how it could possibly play out.
+The idea in Abattoir of a sinister individual collecting rooms from buildings where murders have occurred has a fascinating wildness to it – it is a genuinely original idea – and leaves wondering how it could possibly play out.

 I cannot say I am a fan of Darren Lynn Bousman’s films.
 The Saw films are gratuitously unpleasant.
 On the other hand, where Bousman has dialled back on this in his non-Saw films, the results seem lacking.
 Abattoir falls into the latter category – the very title ‘Abattoir’ suggests that he is going to deliver another gore-drenched bloodbath, yet the film itself is light on gore but equally lacks much else going for it.
-The opening scenes seem to bizarrely be trying to make the film into a work of neo-noir with people decked out in 1940s clothing, massive shoulder-padded suits, hats, makeup and so on – an effect that Bousman is unfortunately unable to pull off at all.
+The opening scenes seem to bizarrely be trying to make the film into a work of neo-noir with people decked out in 1940s clothing, massive shoulder-padded suits, hats, makeup and so on – an effect that Bousman is unable to pull off at all convincingly.

-The great disappointment of Abattoir is that after coming up with a great idea, Darren Lynn Bousman lets it fall through his hands.
+The great disappointment of Abattoir is that after coming up with a great idea, Bousman lets it fall through his hands.
 Fairly soon into the story, we arrive at New English and the plot slots into familiar scenes of the heroine coming up against unspeaking locals with things to hide, dark clues about her own past and how these tie into the town’s secrets.
 This suggests for a time the film is going to come out something like Silent Hill (2006).
 Only what we get is at best a Silent Hill minus the atmosphere or any of the outlandish creatures.
 There is the surreal and unusual image of part rooms strewn throughout the forest and the arrival at a jigsaw mansion made up of different rooms.
 However, in terms of the ideas the film raises against what is eventually delivers this is utterly underwhelming.